 Email the Artist: firstname.lastname@example.org

-ART IN NATURE marks the first collaboration between the Washington Sculptors Group (WSG) and the Sandy Spring Museum (SSM).
-The aim of ART IN NATURE is to create awareness among visitors and communities to reconnect with nature now as well as in future societies.
+ART IN NATURE – (Re)Use and Abuse of the Land marks the second collaboration between the Washington Sculptors Group (WSG) and the Sandy Spring Museum (SSM).
+The aim of ARTINA 2017 is to create awareness among visitors and communities of the need to reconnect with nature now and preserve nature for future societies.
 Art functions as a mediator between nature and people to generate public attention and awareness by promoting a healthier and more environmentally meaningful and sustainable life.
-Life in and with nature can be experienced as living systems, and as nature’s regenerative power to recover from damage.
-A diverse, layered concept of ART IN NATURE helps us to understand, appreciate, and value the ecosystem offered by nature and its natural systems and cycles.
-Art functions not only as an aesthetic stimulator to design a creative and sustainable environment, but also helps us to understand the connection between humans and nature.
-One can find beauty in materials, forms, and living systems.
+Life in and with nature can be experienced as living systems and can be experienced as nature’s regenerative power to recover from damage.
+The diverse, layered concept of ARTINA 2017 helps us to understand, appreciate, and value the ecosystems within nature and the natural systems and cycles involved.
+Art functions not only as an aesthetic stimulator to design a creative and sustainable environment, it also helps us to understand the connection between humans and nature as well as to lead us to find beauty in materials, forms, and their importance within living systems.

 Sandy Spring Museum

 Open Hours: Wednesdays–Saturdays from 10 am–5 pm

 Image: Marc Robarge, Hemlock Conch, 2016, photograph courtesy of the Artist